fuag15/jason-site-quick/README.md

 - Basic site with crud functionality
 - Vimeo rating / viewer in d3.js -> gem
-- markdown for articles -> gem
+- markdown for articles -> redcarpet2 with extensions
 - Front end design
 - Work with jason on hosting